biffbaff64/LughSharpFramework/Documents/Buffers.md

 -----------

 Capacity: Total allocated byte size (read-only after constructor).
-Length: Number of bytes currently considered valid/written (read-write, managed by Put... and Clear()).
-Starts at 0.
 Position: Current byte read/write position (read-write).
 Starts at 0, incremented by PutByte, GetByte (sequential versions).
 Reset to 0 by Clear() and Flip().
 Limit: Boundary for read operations (read-write).
 Set to Capacity initially (or 0), set to Position by Flip().